Yukos shareholders v. Russia

 Yukos shareholders v.
-Russia are several international court and arbitral cases seeking compensation from the government of Russia to the former shareholders of Yukos based on the claim that Russian courts were not acting in good faith in launching tax evasion criminal proceedings against Yukos, which led to the bankruptcy of the company.
+Russia are several international court and arbitral cases seeking compensation from the government of Russia.
+The former shareholders of Yukos claim that Russian courts were not acting in good faith in launching tax evasion criminal proceedings against Yukos, which led to the bankruptcy of the company.

 The Yukos Oil Company's former shareholders and management filed a series of claims in courts and before arbitration panels in various countries, seeking compensation for their expropriation.
 The largest, for over $100 billion, was filed at the international Permanent Court of Arbitration in The Hague in 2007 and resulted in the arbitrators awarding Yukos majority shareholders over US$50 billion in damages.
 This decision was appealed by Russia and overturned by the Hague's district court, before being upheld by the Court of Appeal of the Hague.
 On 5 November 2021 the Dutch supreme court struck down the order for Russia to pay $50 billion to former shareholders and referred the case back to the Amsterdam Court of Appeal.

-Observers note the bad timing of the final rulings on the majority shareholders' claim for Russia amid the Ukrainian crisis.
-Russia intends to fight these decision of the international courts.
+Observers note the bad timing of the final rulings on the majority shareholders' claim for Russia amid the Russo-Ukrainian war.
+Russia intends to fight these decisions of the international courts.

 US and Russian investors, representing about 15 percent and 5 percent of Yukos, respectively, lack the benefit of an investment treaty.
 The sole remedy of US-based investors in seeking approximately $12 billion in redress is to request the State Department and the Office of the United States Trade Representative to espouse the claim to their Russian counterparts, as it is determined by the Magnitsky Act of 2012; State Department officials have reportedly raised Yukos investors' concerns at deputy prime minister level in the past.